-To trap a single atom, we start with an atomic cloud in a magneto-optical trap (MOT) and use an optical dipole trap to trap a single atom at the focus of the lens1.
+To trap a single atom, we start with an atomic cloud in a magneto-optical trap (MOT) and use an optical dipole trap to trap a single atom at the focus of the lens.

 A MOT consists of three pairs of counter-propagating laser beams that intersect at the center of a quadrupole magnetic field.
 The quadrupole field is created by a pair of anti-Helmholtz coils, while three other orthogonal pairs of Helmholtz coils are used to compensate for stray magnetic fields (coils not shown in Fig. 2.2).
-The MOT is used to slow down the atoms and at the same time compress them toward the centre of the quadrupole magnetic field.
+The MOT is used to capture the slow atoms and cool them down further into the centre of the quadrupole field.

-In describing the fine structure of 87Rb, we use the standard notation nL_J in atomic physics where n denotes the principal quantum number, L the total orbital angular momentum quantum number, and J the total electron angular momentum quantum number.
-Two important transitions relevant to the single atom setup are (Fig. 2.1): $5S{1/2} \rightarrow 5P{1/2}$ (D_1 line, ≈ 795 nm) and $5S{1/2} \rightarrow 5P{3/2}$ (D_2 line, ≈ 780 nm).
+In describing the fine structure of Rb, we use the standard notation $nL_J$ in atomic physics where n denotes the principal quantum number, L the total orbital angular momentum quantum number, and J the total electron angular momentum quantum number.
+Two important transitions relevant to the single atom setup are (Fig. 2.1): $5S{1/2} \rightarrow 5P{1/2}$ ( $D_1$ line, $\approx 795$ nm) and $5S{1/2} \rightarrow 5P{3/2}$ ( $D_2$ line, $\approx 780$ nm).
 To describe the hyperfine interaction between the electron and the nuclear angular momentum I, we denote F = J + I as the total atomic angular momentum quantum number.

-1For complete details on the operation of a MOT and optical dipole trap, refer to [45]
+&lt;sup>1For complete details on the operation of a MOT and optical dipole trap, refer to [46]

-The optical dipole trap is a far-off-resonant trap (FORT) that consists of a red detuned Gaussian laser beam at 980 nm (far detuned from the optical transitions of 87Rb) that is focused by the aspheric lens (the same lens that focuses the probe beam).
+The optical dipole trap is a far-off-resonant trap (FORT) that consists of a red detuned Gaussian laser beam at 980 nm (far detuned from the optical transitions of Rb) that is focused by the aspheric lens (the same lens that focuses the probe beam).
 Therefore a large intensity gradient is created at the focus of the lens.
 As the dipole trap is red-detuned, the atom will be attracted towards the region with the highest intensity at the focus of the lens.
 In order to maintain a constant depth of the trapping potential, the power of the optical dipole trap is locked.

-The optical dipole trap operates in the collisional blockade regime [48, 49].
+The optical dipole trap operates in the collisional blockade regime [49, 50].
 As soon as there are two particles in the trap, the collision between the particles in the trap will become the dominant loss mechanism and kick both atoms out of trap.
 As such, there can either be only 0 or 1 atom in the trap.
 The presence of a single atom in the trap can be seen from the detection signal that jumps between two discrete levels.
 When there is no atom in the trap, the detector detects the background noise.
 With one atom in the trap, the detector detects a higher discrete level which is the atomic fluorescence.
-The presence of a single atom has also been independently verified by the measurement of the second-order autocorrelation function of the atomic fluorescence between two independent detectors ($g^{(2)}(\tau)$, where τ is the detection time delay between the two detectors).
-The value of the second-order autocorrelation function has been shown to drop below 0.5 at $\tau = 0$, which is the signature of a single emitter [47].
+The presence of a single atom has also been independently verified by the measurement of the second-order autocorrelation function of the atomic fluorescence between two independent detectors ( $g^{(2)}(\tau)$ , where $\tau$ is the detection time delay between the two detectors).
+The value of the second-order autocorrelation function has been shown to drop below 0.5 at $\tau = 0$ , which is the signature of a single emitter [48].